TeamApollo/Image-Gallery/README.md

     | --- | --- |
     | Authorization | bearer {*your access token here*} | false |

     If authorization token is NOT provided then all the albums that are NOT private are returned.
-If such token is proived, then the result includes all the private album of the authenticated user
+If such token is proived, then the result includes all the private album of the authorized user

 - **Get album by id** (Optional authorization)